ibrahim-kocyigit/kocyigit-dsml/03_specializations/01_fitting_statistical_models_to_data/01_considerations_for_statistical_modeling/04_objectives_of_model_fitting--inference_vs_prediction.md

 - $\hat{b} = 0.24$ (SE = 0.06)
 - $\hat{c} = -0.26$ (SE = 0.03)

+Once we've calculated the parameter estimates we can...
+- test hypotheses about whether parameters are equal to 0, or...
+- form confidence intervals for these parameters to determine whether or not the value of 0 is contained within the confidence interval

 ### 4.2.2.
 Hypothesis Testing for Parameters

 **Test Statistic Formula:**